headslive/web/about.md

 Another **important** thing is that heads uses only [free software](https://www.gnu.org/philosophy/free-sw.html), while Tails continues using non-free software.
-Non-free software can not be audited and as such cannot guarantee you security or anonimity.
+Non-free software can not be audited and as such cannot guarantee you security or anonymity.
 On the other hand, with heads you only use free software, meaning you can gain access to **any** source code that is included in heads, at **any time**.
 Using free software it is far easier to avoid hidden backdoors